 - Blushing, looking down, freezing, or exhibiting other symptoms of extreme distress when confronted with speaking in social situations

 If parents or teachers begin to recognise the symptoms of Selective Mutism in their child or amongst their students, it is important they take action and seek help sooner rather than later.
 Selective Mutism is not just a shy “phase” kids will grow out of.
 In fact, if Selective Mutism is left untreated, the child’s symptoms may only worsen as their behavioural patterns become fixed; creating a stickier and harder problem to repair as they grow older.

-The main treatment for Selective Mutism involves Cognitive Behavioural Therapy (CBT), where the child and their parents are guided with the help and support from an experienced psychologist specialising in the field.
-The first step of CBT involves identifying the child’s negative cognitions and beliefs that are causing their Mutism behaviours.
-Following this, the child is then re-educated on alternate ways of thinking to replace their old negative thoughts with new, more realistic ones.
+Treatment for Selective Mutism involves Cognitive Behavioural Therapy (CBT), where the child and their parents are guided with the help and support from an experienced psychologist specialising in the field.
+The first step of CBT involves identifying the child’s negative thoughts and beliefs causing their Mutism behaviours.
+Following this, the child is re-educated on alternate ways of thinking to replace their old negative thoughts with new, more realistic ones.